1031-Systems/1031_Delivery/README.md

 To support the Pico Animator instead of Pololu Maestros, replace Pololu with Pico.
-To properly associate Pico or Pololu with Hauntimator and other tools, a symbolic link is made in the src directory to the appropriate commlib.py file under linux.
-This is done in do_install.
+To properly associate Pico or Pololu with Hauntimator and other tools, a pointer.py file is made in the src directory to the appropriate commlib.py file under linux.
+This is done in do_install and in windo_install.bat or winUsePololu/Pico in the appropriate directory.
-On Windows, this requires Administrator privileges so we do it differently with a small python file in src named pointer.py that puts the appropriate directory in the python path.
-This is created in windo_install.bat or winUsePololu/Pico in the appropriate directory.

-To simplify things, each release includes scripts for linux/MacOS and Windows 11 to install Pico or Pololu code and implement all the above steps as well as cleaning up unnecessary files.
-You can download the appropriate script for your system and run it standalone to completely install the 1031 tools.
-Be sure to copy or move it to the directory where you want the installation to occur prior to running it.
-You can install in the Downloads directory if you wish.
+To simplify things, each release includes scripts for linux/MacOS and Windows 11 to install Pico or Pololu code and implement most of the above steps as well as cleaning up unnecessary files.
+After downloading and unzipping the release file, run the quick install script of your choice.
+See the README in the installation directory for more details.

-The script installs a generic tabledefs file that might work for you but in general you will need to edit the tabledefs file to customize it for your application.
+These scripts install a generic tabledefs file that might work for you but in general you will need to edit the tabledefs file to customize it for your application.